RicNord/configparser-override/README.md

 ## Features

 - Read configuration from one or more files.
-- Override configuration values with environment variables.
+- Override configuration options with environment variables.
-- Override configuration values with directly assigned arguments.
+- Override configuration options with directly assigned arguments.
-- Support for optional environment variable prefix.
+- Optional environment variable prefix support.
 - Convert configuration objects to a dataclass and cast the values to predefined datatypes.